Oxsomi/core3/docs/OxC3_tool.md

 This is only supported if it can logically be merged:

 - For oiSH, this means that it has to be compiled from the same source(s), so matching relative includes should have the same hash, the source hash needs to be the same and the compiler settings.
 This allows combining two lean files into a single one.
-- **TODO**: For oiCA, this would mean combining two archives into one.
+- For oiCA, this would mean combining two archives into one.
 This can only succeed if the two have similar settings and if the archive files don't overlap (archiveA/a.txt and archiveB/a.txt would conflict, unless the crc is the same).
+This can be prevented by using a setting to change archiveB's a.txt to a-1.txt.
-- **TODO**: For oiDL, this simply means the second entries are appended to the other, provided the two oiDL settings are the same (UTF8, ascii, data).
+- For oiDL, this simply means the second entries are appended to the other, provided the two oiDL settings are the same (UTF8, ascii, data).

 ### TODO: Split